We’re going to help you build the best possible 3 days in Las Vegas itinerary!

 After exploring all that the Strip has to offer on day one, it’s time to get out into nature.

-Thankfully that’s not too difficult, as Red Rock Canyon is just a short drive away.
+Thankfully that’s not too difficult, as Red Rock Canyon is just 30 minutes away.

 This stunning conservation area is 24 km (15 miles) west of the city.

-It makes for an easy half-day trip to add onto your Las Vegas itinerary.
+It makes for an easy half-day trip to add to your Las Vegas itinerary.

 As the name would suggest, this area is full of stunning red rock formations.